In order to be entitled to earnings-related unemployment allowance, you must meet the membership and employment conditions. You must have been

 - a member of the unemployment fund for at least 26 weeks

 - and have worked for at least 18 hours a week for 26 calendar weeks (Mon–Sun) as a member of an unemployment fund.

 Temporary changes during the coronavirus situation

 If your unemployment or temporary lay-off started during the COVID-19 epidemic you may be entitled to earnings-related unemployment allowance after having worked just 13 calendar weeks.
-You must have at least one week of work that accrues the employment condition completed after 1 March 2020, and the first payment date of the earnings-related allowance must be no later than 3 July 2020.
+You must have at least one week of work that accrues the employment condition completed after 1 March 2020, and the first payment date of the earnings-related allowance must be no later than 31 December 2020.
 The membership condition is also 13 weeks.
+See the article.

 In order to meet the membership condition for earnings-related allowance, you must have been a member of an unemployment fund for at least 26 weeks.

 You can transfer membership and employment condition credits from another unemployment fund to the KOKO fund, if you join within 1 month from leaving the previous unemployment fund.

 In order to be eligible for an earnings-related allowance, you must fulfil the employment condition of 26 calendar weeks (about 6 months).
 Employment can be counted towards the employment condition if

 - the working hours are at least 18 hours per calendar week (with the exception of teachers and periodical work)

 - the work is performed within an employment relationship